 I used a large area to display my math work stations rotations.
 As soon as I get to know my students, I’ll place each student with a partner and will add the names to the chart.
 I attach the names with Velcro dots and rotate the names through the numbers.
 I also made little numbers for one of my behavior management ideas.
 Throughout the week, I give table points, and at the end of the week the table with the most points gets a small prize.
 I like this strategy, because it evokes a lot of encouragement from students to the peers at their tables.

+When prepping your classroom, always focus on organization.
+That’s my goal in everything I do.
 I used magnetic border on my dry erase board to set up our weekly calendar or agenda.
-That said, I think Washi tape would be a better choice, because the magnetic strips keep moving.
-I imagine I’ll replace the strips for tape later in the year.
 I use this area to let students know what page of their morning work to complete and any specific activities or events to expect that day.
 I’m still using my “Helping Hands” for my helpers, where I have two helpers each day who are responsible for all our daily chores.

 I finally labeled my multiplication fact drawers, and everyone is in the routine of getting started on math facts first thing in the morning.
 I’m using clothespins and ribbons for my lunch choice management.
 As soon as students arrive in the morning, they place their clip on the lunch of their choice.
 Then, my helpers take the lunch count to the cafeteria right after the announcements.